Relationships that influenced Philip Larkin: Eva Larkin

 Eva Larkin was Philip Larkin's mother.
 Born in 1886, she lived until 1977, dying 29 years after her domineering husband, Sydney Larkin.
-Larkin is often considered to have had a tense relationship with his parents; mainly due to the his famous lyric poem "This Be The Verse" beginning with the line "They f*** you up, your mum and dad".
+Larkin is often considered to have had a tense relationship with his parents; mainly due to his lyric poem "This Be The Verse" beginning with the line "They fuck you up, your mum and dad".
 However, mother and son wrote to each other twice weekly for about 35 years from 1940, when Larkin went to Oxford University.
 The writer Philip Pullen has described these letters as "very significant" and proof that "the relationship was deeper and more valuable to Larkin than anybody might have thought".

 "Reference Back" from The Whitsun Weddings, is a poem written from his mother's viewpoint or his imagination of it.

 Ruth Bowman

 Ruth Bowman was a schoolgirl living in Wellington, Shropshire when Larkin moved there in 1943 to become librarian at the public library.
 They met the following year when she came into the library.
 She was 16, an academically-minded schoolgirl, and the person with whom Larkin had his first sexual encounter a year later when he visited her at King's College London.
 Their relationship continued and in 1948 they became engaged.
 The engagement was broken in 1950, shortly before Larkin moved to Northern Ireland.
 These events are referred to sardonically in the poem "Wild Oats", written in the early 1960s.
 She died in 2012, at the age of 85.